dPys/PyNets/README.md

 # PyNets
-An Open-Source Nipype-Powered Workflow for Network Analysis of rsfMRI
+A Nipype-Powered Workflow for Network Analysis of rsfMRI

 1. Usage:\
 Situation A) You have a standard space-normalized, preprocessed functional rsfMRI image called